MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Import-Module.md

 ```

 ### -Cmdlet
-Imports only the specified cmdlets from the module into the current session.
+Specifies an array of cmdlets that this cmdlet imports from the module into the current session.
-Enter a list of cmdlets.
 Wildcard characters are permitted.

 Some modules automatically export selected cmdlets into your session when you import the module.